paatisanchez/obr-scanner/compare-documents/README.md

 4. **Use the GUI**

    A GUI window will open.
-Click on "Select File 1" and "Select File 2" to choose the `.docx` or `.txt` files you want to compare.
+Click on "Select File 1" and "Select File 2" to choose the `.brl`, `.docx` or `.txt` files you want to compare.
 After selecting the files, click "Compare Documents" to see the differences and accuracy.

 ## License